laurahohlsiepe/laurahohlsiepe/README.md

 ### Hi there 👋

 My name is Laura and I am a Frontend Developer, skilled in HTML, CSS, JavaScript and Vue.js.
 Currently learning React and Laravel.
 I learned how to code at Coding Bootcamps Europe and try to teach myself by practicing.
-Interest in UX/UI Design.
+Interested in UX/UI Design and different CSS-Frameworks.

-Motivated to create my own projects. ✨🧚
+Motivated to create my own little projects. ✨🧚

 You can reach me under l.hohlsiepe@gmail.com. :mailbox: